bgeo-gis/mapproxy-docker/README.md

 - Docker
 - Nginx

-> **Note:** The following installation steps may vary depending on the system or may be out of date.
-If the required software is already installed, you can skip the installation steps.
+> **Note:** The following installation steps may vary depending on your system or may be outdated.
+If the required software is already installed, you can skip these steps.

 ## Install Docker (Debian)